motherjones/smokejs/README.md

 # oh sweet jesus don't use me i'm very much in a state of development
 **Smoke** is a new front end for MotherJones.com.
 ## Installation
-To work on this locally, you'll need:
+To work on self locally, you'll need:
 * Node - The package manager installation instructions on [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) managed to work for us.
 * [npm](https://npmjs.org/) - Again, package manager version should be fine.
 * grunt-cli installed globally